 As with all therapeutic proteins, there is a potential for immunogenicity.

-The incidence of antibody formation is highly dependent on the sensitivity and specificity of the assay.
-In addition, the observed incidence of antibody positivity in an assay may be influenced by several factors including assay methodology, sample handling, timing of sample collection, concomitant medications, and underlying disease.
-For these reasons, comparison of the incidence of antibodies across products in this class may be misleading.
+The detection of antibody formation is highly dependent on the sensitivity and specificity of the assay.
+Additionally, the observed incidence of antibody (including neutralizing antibody) positivity in an assay may be influenced by several factors including assay methodology, sample handling, timing of sample collection, concomitant medications, and underlying disease.
+For these reasons, comparison of the incidence of antibodies in the studies described below with the incidence of antibodies in other studies or to other products can be misleading.

 Spread Of Toxin Effect